naddicott-dtech/CaFarmer/readme.md

 - **`run-tests.js` (Test Runner):**
     - A Node.js script executed from the command line (`node run-tests.js`).
     - Imports and instantiates the `TestHarness`.
-    - Selects which tests to run (all by default, or specific IDs via arguments).
+    - Selects which tests to run (all by default, or specific IDs via arguments like `node run-tests.js monoculture diverse`).
     - Initiates the test run.

 - **`test/test-harness.js` (Test Harness):**
     - Manages the execution flow for multiple test strategies.
     - Instantiates `CaliforniaClimateFarmer` in `headless: true` mode for each test.
-    - Calls `setupTestStrategy` to configure the game instance.
+    - Calls `setupTestStrategy` to configure the game instance (fixed initial planting).
     - Runs the simulation loop by repeatedly calling `gameInstance.runTick()` until end condition (Year 50 or Balance <= 0).
     - Collects and displays summary results using `console.table`.

 - **`test/strategies.js` (Test Strategies):**
-    - Implements different automated farming approaches (e.g., `monoculture`, `diverse`, `tech-focus`).
+    - Implements different automated farming approaches (`monoculture`, `diverse`, `tech-focus`, `water-saving`, `no-action`).
-    - `setupTestStrategy` function assigns a specific update function (e.g., `updateMonocultureStrategy`) to the `gameInstance.strategyTick` hook.
+    - `setupTestStrategy` function assigns a specific update function to the `gameInstance.strategyTick` hook.
+(Initial planting bug fixed).
-    - Strategy update functions are called by `gameInstance.runTick()` and make decisions (plant, irrigate, research, etc.) by calling methods on the `gameInstance`.
+    - Strategy update functions are called by `gameInstance.runTick()` and make decisions.
+    - `monoculture` and `diverse` strategies modified to delay tech research until Year 2.
+    - Harvest logging modified to be aggregated per tick for better readability.

 ## Running the Game / Tests